Test in production without watermarks.

 The pdf

-for the PDF allowing granular control over sending the PDF to a Printer.
+instance, allowing granular control over sending the PDF to a printer.

-Let's suppose the user needs to select all the printer settings using UI dialogue as it appears in a Word document or Adobe Acrobat.
-IronPDF's capabilities can show the print GUI dialogue to the user by passing just one parameter to Print
+If the user needs to select all the printer settings using a UI dialogue similar to that appearing in a Word document or Adobe Acrobat, IronPDF can show the print GUI dialogue by passing a single parameter to the Print

 pdf.Print(true);